HDauven/data-driver-poc/README.md

-# Contract Driver Proof of concept
+# Data Driver Proof of concept

 This project demonstrates how to use Rust and WASM to serialize JSON data into RKYV and deserialize it back into JSON.
 The goal is to provide an efficient serialization format for contracts while maintaining interoperability with non-Rust clients.